Paper plane: Space flight

 There may one day be a paper plane launched from space.
 A prototype passed a durability test in a wind tunnel in March 2008, and Japan's space agency JAXA considered a launch from the International Space Station.
 However, the plane developers, Takuo Toda (see World Records above) and fellow enthusiast Shinji Suzuki, an aeronautical engineer and professor at Tokyo University, postponed the attempt after acknowledging it would be all but impossible to track them during the planes' week-long journey to Earth, assuming any of them survived the searing descent.
 The developers were hoping that China or Russia will back further efforts on the project.

 In February 2011, 200 planes were launched from a net underneath a weather balloon 23 mi above Germany.
 The planes were designed to maintain stable flight even in gusts up to 100 mph.
-The planes were equipped with memory chips from which data can be uploaded.
-The planes were found in other places in Europe, North America and even Australia.
+The planes were equipped with memory chips from which data could be uploaded, and were reported as having been found in other places in Europe, as well as Canada, India, South Africa and Australia.
+A spokesman for the project said he was "bit suspicious" of reports from the southern hemisphere, but said that planes reaching America was possible given the "substantial" winds encountered by the planes, and the fact that a well-built paper plane "travels 12 feet across the ground for every foot it drops".

 On 24 June 2015, a club from Kesgrave High School in Suffolk, United Kingdom, achieved the world record for the highest altitude paper plane launch, reaching an altitude of 35043 m.